 Basic net loss per share is computed by dividing net loss attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
-Because the holders of the Series A preferred stock were not contractually required to share in the Company's losses, in applying the two-class method to compute basic net loss per common share, no allocation to preferred stock was made for the three months ended March 31, 2012 and no preferred stock was outstanding during the three months ended March 31, 2013.
+Because the holders of the Series A preferred stock were not contractually required to share in the Company's losses, in applying the two-class method to compute basic net loss per common share, no allocation to preferred stock was made for the three and nine months ended September 30, 2012 and no preferred stock was outstanding during the three and nine months ended September 30, 2013.

 Diluted net loss per share is calculated by dividing net loss attributable to common stockholders as adjusted for the effect of dilutive securities, if any, by the weighted average number of common stock and dilutive common stock outstanding during the period.
 Potential common shares include the shares of common stock issuable upon the exercise of outstanding stock options and a warrant (using the treasury stock method) and the conversion of the shares of Series A preferred stock (using the more dilutive of the (a) as converted method or (b) the two-class method).
 Potential common shares in the diluted net loss per share computation are excluded to the extent that they would be anti-dilutive.
 No potentially dilutive securities are included in the computation of any diluted per share amounts as the Company reported a net loss for all periods presented.
-Potentially dilutive securities that would be issued upon conversion of convertible notes, conversion of Series A preferred stock, and the exercise of outstanding warrants and stock options, were 0.9 million and 2.4 million as of March 31, 2013 and 2012, respectively.
+The aggregate number of potentially dilutive securities that would be issued upon conversion of convertible notes and Series A preferred stock, and the exercise of outstanding warrants and stock options, was 0.9 million and 0.7 million as of September 30, 2013 and 2012, respectively.